plone/mockup-training/creating_pattern.rst

 Isolation
 ---------

-One great thing about patterns, is that they only affect the HTML code where they were applied.
+One great thing about patterns is that they only affect the HTML code where they were applied.
 For this, you should always work with the ``self.$el`` element, as we did in our example.
 In order to understand this idea better, open your ``dev/dev.html`` file again, and replace:

 .. code-block:: html